 Dandelion Root Tea: helps the gallbladder produce bile and encourages liver detox

-Low Caffeine/Sugar: This will aggravate the inflammatory response in the body
+Low carbs/sugar: This may aggravate the inflammatory response in the body

 Reach out to friends and family for extra support during this time.
-Let them know ahead of time that you’ll be extra sensitive and need encouragement to get through this part of your healing protocol.
+Let them know in advance that you’ll be extra sensitive and need encouragement to get through this part of your healing protocol.
 This is one of the most important things you can do.
 Watch funny movies or shows with them and try to laugh as much as possible.

 Activated Charcoal: Helps absorb toxins and moves them out of body